JasonEtco/jasonet.co/src/pages/posts/thoughts-on-docs.md

 ### More on localization

-I am far from an expert here, but the one thing I've learned is that localization, or internationilzation, is _hard_.
+I am far from an expert here, but the one thing I've learned is that localization, or internationalization, is _hard_.
 Use tools that make it easier.

 [Crowdin](https://crowdin.com/) is a great tool for letting contributors write translations.
 Their pricing page includes a callout for open source projects, though you do [have to request approval](https://crowdin.com/page/open-source-project-setup-request).